NCHE Scholarship Program

 NCHE member: To check your membership status, sign in to http://nche.com and sign in to your account or contact the NCHE office at (844) 624-3338.

 Legal, full-time homeschooler: NCHE recognizes the wide range of educational paths taken by individual families, and the selection process is designed to take this into account.
-For the purposes of this scholarship program, “legal” is defined as being properly registered with the North Carolina Department of Non-public Education; and “full time” is defined as a student receiving more than half of his or her instruction under the parents’ supervision, and not being claimed as a full time student by any other institution.
+For the purposes of this scholarship program, “legal” is defined as being properly registered with the North Carolina Department of Non-public Education; and “full time” is defined as a student whose high school education is under the parents’ supervision, and not being claimed as a full time student by any other institution.

 Applications will be evaluated by the Scholarship Selection Committee, a panel of homeschooling parents with experience in collegiate academics and the college application process.
 Applications are evaluated and ranked by the committee, and awards are conferred based on the composite rankings.
 Members of the selection committee do not have any students applying for this program.
 Decisions of the selection committee are final.